MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 To remove the proxy configuration, run the PowerShell command `Set-WinInetProxy` without arguments.

-Refer to the following articles for information about how to configure proxy servers for different products:
+Refer to the following articles for information about how to configure proxy servers:

 - To configure a proxy for Arc for Servers, see [Configure proxy server settings on AKS on Azure Stack HCI](/azure-stack/aks-hci/set-proxy-settings).
 - To configure the HTTPS-PROXY environment correctly with AKS-HCI, see [Set proxy for Azure Stack HCI and Windows Server clusters with machine-wide proxy settings](/azure-stack/aks-hci/set-proxy-settings#set-proxy-for-azure-stack-hci-and-windows-server-clusters-with-machine-wide-proxy-settings).